fabrizionastri/django_htmx_challenge/README.md

 - Time Management: Aim to complete the test in less than 4 hours.
 Focus on functionality rather than design.
 - Best Practices: Follow Django conventions for code organization and use HTMX effectively for a seamless user experience.
-- Update the `README_to_be_updated.md` file with any changes & additional information you think is relevant.
+- Update the `README_to_be_updated.md` file with any changes & additional information you think is relevant and rename it `README.md`.
+- Rename the current `REAMDE.md` file to `guidelines.md` before submitting the test.
 - Structure the project in a way that is clean and easy to understand, following best practices.
 Make sure to include the required files (e.g. `requirements.txt`, `.gitignore`, etc.).